-COURSE OFFERING IN LASER PHYSICS FOR AUTUMN 2006
+COURSE OFFERING IN LASER PHYSICS FOR WINTER 2012

-At the conclusion of this course, students will be familiar with the science behind laser operation and design.
-They will understand the basic techniques used to modify laser function to achieve spectral purity, short pulse operation, or high-energy output.
+At the conclusion of this course students will be familiar with the basic science behind the laser.
+They will be able to design a laser that meets typical criteria and understand how a basic laser system is modified to achieve high spectral purity, short pulse operation, or high-energy output.
+Along the way students will acquire a better understanding of the interaction of light and matter and of optics.

 Course Outline